lucidworks/fusion-search-drupal/README.md

   - Lets you display items that are similar to a given one.
 Use, e.g., to create a "More like this" block for node pages build with Views.
 - multisite
-  - Introduced by module: search_api_solr
+  - Introduced by module: search_api_fusion
 - spellcheck
-  - Introduced by module: search_api_solr
+  - Introduced by module: search_api_fusion
   - Views integration provided by search_api_spellcheck
 - attachments
   - Introduced by module: search_api_attachments